brightakin/brightakin/README.md

 Software Engineer
 -------------------

-Crafting cutting-edge, intuitive websites and applications that make real impact on people's life is my genuine passion, complemented by my continuous pursuit of emerging technologies and a keen awareness of industry trends, innovations and best practises.
+Crafting cutting-edge, intuitive websites and applications that make real impact on people's life is my passion, complemented by my continuous pursuit of emerging technologies and a keen awareness of industry trends, innovations and best practises.

 *   🌍  I'm based in Nigeria
 *   ✉️  You can contact me at [akinkuotubright@gmail.com](mailto:akinkuotubright@gmail.com)